Out Of Town - A Modern "Nav"

 My other appointment in Cape Town had changed his mind as it turned out.
 But after only a couple of hours of knocking on doors with my portfolio tucked underneath my arm, I found a new place.
 A truly satisfying feeling.

 MLH-Architects was a relatively big company with a computer department, a department for landscape and city planning, an architecture department with approximately 25 architects, and now a new department for interior design with one designer.
-The entire studio was working on a new, big Newlands Cricket Ground Stadium project - a significant development as the renovations welcomed the return of the national cricket team after the collapse of apartheid.
+The entire studio was working on a new, big Newlands Cricket Ground Stadium project - a significant development as the renovations would welcome the return of the national cricket team once apartheid had collapsed.
 I myself worked with a female designer, Michelle Sandilands, on a series of sponsor's suites in the stadium.
 I stayed with MLH-Architects for 1 1/2 months.
 A period which was finished off with a large public exposition of the project for potential buyers of the suites.
 At this point, Michelle’s and my own ideas, drawings, sample boards and budgets were presented.
 The project was well received.
-It was the perfect ending to a short but concentrated profitable and successful stay.
+It was the perfect ending to a short but concentrated, profitable and successful stay.
 To experience a touch of the real world, its pressures, conditions and many compromises

 One cannot visit South Africa without having to face the complex problems concerning race.
 Apartheid is an ideology grounded in the basic conception that different races and cultures are unalterable and determined by God – and therefore they must live isolated from each other.
 As part of the Apartheid-policy run by the white minority in South Africa, the government in 1960 established the so-called “homelands”.
 The blacks got their own areas where they were guaranteed full independence and their own government.
 All homelands are poor, overpopulated and have serious unemployment problems.
 They are all financially dependent on South Africa.
 The independent status of the homelands is not recognized by other countries, and many (including Denmark) have applied trade sanctions against South Africa.